Photo by Kimberly Vardeman/Flickr

-Ireland’s not the only place getting its green on this weekend—pack your bags (with leprechaun gear) for these 11 global destinations, too.
+Ireland isn’t the only place that gets its green on—pack your bags (with leprechaun gear) for these global destinations, too.

-The luck of the Irish isn’t solely confined to its homeland–far from it, actually.
-While celebrating St. Patrick’s Day in the Emerald Isle should certainly be a goal, you may be surprised by the other global cities going gloriously green for the festivities, too.
-From the Caribbean to Tokyo, check out who’s channeling a little extra Ireland this Friday—each with its own cultural twists.
+The luck of the Irish isn’t solely confined to its homeland.
+While celebrating St. Patrick’s Day in the Emerald Isle is certainly an experience worth pursuing, you may be surprised by these other destinations that go gloriously green for the festivities, too.
+Check out which places around the world channel a little extra Ireland on St. Patrick’s Day—each with its own cultural twists.

-This quaint Caribbean island of 5,000 inhabitants packs a surprisingly large St. Patrick’s Day punch.
-Its 17th-century Irish Catholic settlement formed deep cultural roots in “the other Emerald Isle”—leading to St. Patrick’s Day becoming a national holiday.
-Nowhere else in the world besides Ireland itself has the day been given this level of importance, so expect its festivities to take the (pot o’) gold.
-Enjoy an Afro-Caribbean twist on the 10-day celebration, which involves a calypso competition, Kite Festival, and green-colored beer—plus a shamrock-shaped stamp on your passport to boot.
+A 17th-century Irish Catholic settlement formed deep cultural roots in this Caribbean island known as “the other Emerald Isle”—for this reason, the country’s St. Patrick’s Day celebrations still pack a surprisingly large punch.
+Nowhere else in the world besides Ireland itself has the day been given this level of importance (it’s the only place outside of Ireland where St. Patrick’s Day is a public holiday), so expect its festivities to take the (pot o’) gold.
+Montserrat’s 10-day festival also commemorates the country’s first slave rebellion and involves a calypso competition, Kite Festival, and a Freedom Run and Walk—plus a shamrock-shaped stamp on your passport to boot.

-North America’s most European city has been channeling Ireland on St. Paddy’s for ages.
-Its long-standing parade has marched on for the holiday every year since 1824, sans a single cancellation.
+North America’s most European city has been channeling Ireland on St. Paddy’s Day for ages.
+The long-standing parade in Montreal has marched on the holiday every year since 1824, sans a single cancellation.
 Marching bands, bagpipes, floats, local residents, and even a massive Saint Patrick himself commit to three hours of annual festivities, snow or shine.
+This year, the 196th Montreal St. Patrick’s Day Parade will take place on Sainte-Catherine Street in the downtown area starting at 12 p.m. on March 17.
 C’est la vie canadienne!

-Boston is largely regarded as one of the most Irish cities in the States, which becomes especially evident on March 17.
-This city actually hosted the world’s first St. Patrick’s Day parade in history back in 1737, and today, it’s the second-largest parade in the country.
-Enjoy gourmet Irish fare in restaurants, plus an annual performance by local Celtic punk-rock band the Dropkick Murphys.
-Just head over to the House of Blues to get your world (sham)rocked.
+Boston is largely regarded as one of the most Irish cities in the United States, which becomes especially evident every year on March 17.
+Check out the spirited St. Patrick’s Day Parade in South Boston, which attracts up to one million spectactors annually.
+From March 14 through March 17, you can also enjoy a live performance by local Celtic punk-rock band the Dropkick Murphys at the House of Blues.
+The Boston band puts on a weekend of special St. Patrick’s Day concerts every year—prepare to get your world (sham)rocked.

-Did you know that Buenos Aires holds the fifth-largest Irish population in the world? ’Tis true.
-The result is the continent’s largest St. Patrick’s Day fiesta, spanning 10 city blocks in the upscale Retiro district.
-Live music and dancing take center stage, along with an annual parade and costume contest.
+Did you know that Buenos Aires holds one of the largest Irish populations in the world? ’Tis true.
+The result is South America’s liveliest St. Patrick’s Day fiesta, which spans multiple blocks along the city’s wide, tree-lined Avenida de Mayo, starting at 3 p.m. on March 17.
+Live music and folk dancing performances take center stage, along with more than 50 food and drink stalls, an annual parade, and a costume contest.
 May the best-dressed leprechaun and fairy win.

-You know it’s St. Patrick’s Day when Manneken Pis wears a cable-knit sweater.
-Join Brussels’s most famous statue in donning green for the occasion, and then head to Parc du Cinquantenaire for a full day of Irish fun.
+In Brussels, you know it’s St. Patrick’s Day when Manneken Pis (a landmark statue in the city center) wears a cable-knit sweater.
+Join the famous folklore symbol in donning green for the occasion on March 17, then head to Parc du Cinquantenaire for a full day of Irish fun.
 Try your hand at traditional sports—like Gaelic football, soccer, and camogie (a stick-and-ball game)—with other activities and crafts available for the kids.
 Get your dancing shoes on when the musical acts start, or leave it to the quick-footed professionals who’ll be taking the stage that afternoon.